Monday, 4 June 2012

 I say this because it needs to be said.
 Again.

 But why is this issue not being addressed as a matter of urgency in the media?
 Why do I not see any evidence that mass insect extinction is being taken seriously by the powers that be?
 And why are so few NGOs prepared to speak out about it?
-It's great that so many of our wonderful Wildlife organisations are tackling the issue of habitat loss, but, from what I can see, the only wildlife organisation that campaigns specifically, and tirelessly against the use pesticides is BUGLIFE - the Invertebrate Conservation Trust.
+Most of our wildlife organisations tackle the issue of habitat loss as a matter of course.
+However, from what I can see, the only wildlife organisation campaigning specifically against pesticides and the impact their use is having upon invertebrates, is BUGLIFE - the Invertebrate Conservation Trust.